Public and Community Psychiatry

 One of our core philosophical principles is that clinicians will increasingly practice in interprofessional teams and their capability around team-based practice and leadership will increasingly drive their value.
 Yet most training provides only cursory exposure to students from other professions

 So, starting in 2011, we opened our fellowship to advanced practice registered nurses as well, who participate in the fellowship side-by-side and equally with physicians.
 Since that time, we have observed that our fellows have learned tremendously from occupying the same space and wrestling with the same material across professional lines.
 For those interested in learning more about our collaborative learning model, please do not hesitate to reach out to us.

 Patrick Runnels, MD - Fellowship Director, Public and Community Fellowship

-Patrick Runnels attended medical school at the University of Missouri, Columbia, completing his general psychiatry residency at Mount Sinai Hospital in New York City and the Public Psychiatry Fellowship at Columbia University, during which he worked in public policy both at the New York City Department of Health and Mental Hygiene and the New York State Office of Mental Health.
+Patrick Runnels attended medical school at the University of Missouri, Columbia, completing psychiatry residency at Mount Sinai Hospital in New York City, and the Public Psychiatry Fellowship at Columbia University.
+He also completed his Executive MBA at Case Western Reserve University Weatherhead School of Management.

 Farah Munir, DO - Associate Director